DanAncona/djda/_drafts/nra-racism.md

 This is from Walter Wink's [Engaging the Powers: Discernment and Resistance in a World of Domination](https://www.amazon.com/dp/B001DIWHKE/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1) (p.
 14).
 It's an amazing book.
 If you haven't read it, now is a great time to.

 The Myth of Redemptive Violence underlies an enormous amount of media produced in the US.
 It's the basic structure of nearly every superhero and action movie.
 The preponderance of data I've seen seems to indicate that violent media doesn't have much to do with mass shootings.
-I don't have data on this, other than anecodotally, but it does seem to make fixing the problem a lot harder.
+That seems accurate to me.
+What I haven't seen data on, but strongly suspect, is that this onslaught of repetitive storytelling does make fixing the problem a lot harder.
 Any story a culture tells itself as frequently and as grandly as we tell this one has to have an affect!

 ### A list of 72 A/A+ NRA Rated Congressional Representatives in Vulnerable Districts

 So what to do, in the face of all this opposition?
-There are only three options: the status quo, making the problem worse (i.e. by arming teachers), or by doing something about it.
+There are only three options: the status quo, making the problem worse (i.e. by arming teachers, probably the most ridiculous response to a tragedy of my lifetime), or we do something about it.
+The bravery of the survivors seems to be creating an opening for doing someting about it to finally happen.

-I think our only option is to stay focused on the basics.
-The laws are broken.
-We need to change the laws.
-The current Congress has clearly indicated its complete inability and unwillingness to do so.
+My belief is we need to stay focused on the fundamentals: The laws are broken, we need to change the laws, the current Congress has clearly indicated its complete inability and unwillingness to do so.
+It's unpopular to suggest this, I know boycotts are satisfying to a lot of people for various reasons.
+But boycotting the NRA or any related companies will have at most a marginal effect.

-And their opponents, with nice big donate buttons.
+We have to vote them out.

+Over at Always Forward, I quickly built page of pro-NRA congressional representatives in districts that should winnable this year, with donation links to their opponents.
 If you're frustrated and tired of excuses, <a href="http://alwaysforwardus.com/stopmassacres/">please donate to them now</a>.